dalenguyen/firebase-wordpress-plugin/readme.txt

 > echo do_shortcode("[firebase_show class='your-class-name']YOUR HTML CODE[/firebase_show]");

+= How can I show realtime database for a logged in user? =

+You can put your data as an HTML code inside a shortcode.
+Realtime data will be shown as a table with an id #if-realtime.

+> echo do_shortcode("[realtime class='your-class-name' collection_name='string' document_name='string']");

 = How can I log out?

 This is a shortcode for log out button.